 From drug discovery to delivery, we need to do more to fight infectious diseases

-From new treatments for drug-resistant tuberculosis to the first-ever vaccine for malaria – huge progress has been made in recent decades to protect people against infectious diseases.
+From new treatments for drug-resistant tuberculosis to the first-ever vaccines for malaria – huge progress has been made in recent decades to protect people against infectious diseases.

 How we prepare and respond to these threats is primarily led by the research and development (R&D) ecosystem for infectious disease.
 This ecosystem is vast and consists of processes, people and institutions that work to get innovative, life-saving products to the people that need them.